 Now, you can go ahead with the migration.
 But there are some precautions that you should take while starting the migration, which can save you from facing any error.

 Smooth migration of Exchange mailboxes can be completed only when permissions and other values are set properly.
 But, if an ongoing batch migration fails, then the mailbox will not migrate.
 Only a seasoned Exchange Administrator can handle all such situations and migrate the mailboxes safely.
-If you use Kernel Migrator for Exchange to migrate mailboxes from any Exchange version or another or from Exchange Online (Office 365) to Exchange on-premises, it would be of help.
+If you use Kernel Migration for Exchange to migrate mailboxes from any Exchange version or another or from Exchange Online to Exchange on-premises, it would be of help.
 Also, you can migrate between on-premises, Online, or hybrid deployments.
 This Exchange Migration tool lets you apply various filters and schedule large-scale migrations at a convenient time.
 The tool will provide a full migration report in the last.